Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 => [1 2 3]
 ```

 In general, you should use Vectors whenever you need to store an ordered sequence of values.
 They are the fastest data structure for indexed lookup, and for appending a single element to the end with `conj`.
-Vectors are the natural Convex equivalent to what are often called "arrays" or "tuples" in other languages.
+Vectors are the natural Convex equivalent to what is often called "arrays" or "tuples" in other languages.

 #### Maps